 Plus, decision making and problem solving together is an important skill for couples to develop and nurture.

 Related: Find out what you should pack for a day hike.

 5. Drive to the Ocean

 So, plan a little trip to the ocean (or lake or any water source nearby.
-Even the trickling of a small stream can sooth you.)
+Even the trickling of a small stream can soothe you.)

 While you’re there, enjoy watching any water birds, the sound of the ebb and flow of the water, and the visual beauty of the scene.
 Just “be” together by the water’s edge, sharing a beautiful experience.

-If possible, dip your toes in the water or go for a swim if permitted.
+If possible, dip your toes in the water or go for a swim, if that’s permitted.